Let's start with LPWAN

 Balancing FOTA demands and LPWAN capabilities

-Following 3GPP standards for stationary LTE-M devices on cell edge, download speeds are around 300kb/s peak.
+Following 3GPP standards for stationary LTE-M devices on cell edge, download speeds are around 300kb/speak.
 Updates are limited by eNodeB capacity which can only support updating an average of 10 devices at the same time.
-In order to update a 5 MB incremental firmware package for 10 devices, it would take a little more than 1 hour using approximately 150 mAh battery capacity plus data overage fees of approximately $2.50 USD.

 Our unique incremental FOTA solution ensures a future of LPWAN success

 The fact is the speed of business and the fast pace of network evolution will always necessitate software updates, new features, design improvements, and ongoing security updates.

 For technologies like LPWAN that did not first mature in consumer products, it is incumbent upon the IoT innovators to support product evolution.